LaunchDarkly for large enterprise teams

 SSO lets your team authenticate with LaunchDarkly using the same identity provider (IdP) you use for other internal and external services.
 Using SSO ensures compliance with your internal access control policies, and makes managing multiple large teams easier.
 To learn more about SSO, read Single sign-on.

 SCIM facilitates user provisioning, which means your IdP can create, update, and deactivate members in LaunchDarkly.
 We have SCIM integrations with Okta and OneLogin.
-To learn more about SCIM provisioning, read Enabling SCIM provisioning.
+To learn more about SCIM provisioning, read Enable SCIM provisioning.

 Naming conventions